Maria Araújo Kahn

-Maria Araújo Kahn (born August 20, 1964) is an American lawyer who is serving as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
+Maria Araújo Kahn (born August 20, 1964) is an Angolan-born American lawyer who is serving as a United States circuit judge of the United States Court of Appeals for the Second Circuit.
 She previously served as an associate justice of the Connecticut Supreme Court from 2017 to 2023.

 Early life and education

 Kahn was born in 1964 in Benguela, Angola to Portuguese parents.
 She immigrated to the United States when she was ten years old and speaks fluent Portuguese and Spanish.
 She earned a Bachelor of Arts degree from New York University in 1986 and her Juris Doctor from Fordham University School of Law in 1989.

 Career

-Kahn clerked for Judge Peter Collins Dorsey of the U.S. District Court for the District of Connecticut before briefly serving as a public defender for the State of Connecticut.
-She then served as an Assistant United States Attorney prosecuting medical fraud, computer fraud, and white collar criminal cases.
+Kahn clerked for Judge Peter Collins Dorsey of the U.S. District Court for the District of Connecticut from 1989 to 1991 before serving as a public defender for the State of Connecticut from 1991 to 1993.
+From 1993 to 1997, Kahn was a staff attorney at the Connecticut Office of Protection and Advocacy for Individuals with Disabilities.
+She then served as an Assistant United States Attorney prosecuting medical fraud, computer fraud, and white collar criminal cases from 1997 to 2006.
 She was also an adjunct professor at the University of Connecticut School of Law.
-From 1993 to 1997, Kahn was a staff attorney at the Connecticut Office of Protection and Advocacy for Individuals with Disabilities.